Staff and Administrators (Private and Other Nonpublic Schools)

 The participation of private and other nonpublic schools (the Bureau of Indian Education, the Department of Defense, Puerto Rico, and other overseas institutions) in the National Assessment of Educational Progress (NAEP) is essential for examining the picture of K-12 education in the United States and informing future policy decisions.

-Private schools represent about 25 percent of schools in the nation and educate about 9 percent of the students.
-In order to have a complete picture of the academic progress of the nation's students, selected students in public and nonpublic schools must participate in NAEP.
+Private schools represent about 24 percent of schools in the nation and educate about 9 percent of the students.
+In order to have a complete picture of the academic achievement and progress of the nation's students, selected students in public and nonpublic schools must participate in NAEP.

 Results for private school performance are published on the Nation’s Report Card website.
 Results are reported as a national average for Catholic schools and other private schools, but cannot be reported for states because the numbers of private school students asked to participate are too small to produce reliable results if reported by state.

 NAEP also disseminates information about students’ learning experiences in and out of the classroom, which is collected from students, teachers, and school survey questionnaires.
 This data helps place achievement results into context and allows meaningful comparison between student groups.
 This information can be used to inform parents, the public, and education policymakers about our nation’s educational environment.